 Silver Stream was a 28 metre ex Norwegian long liner which John had purchased, she was a very capable boat and we didnt stop fishing very often for weather.
 I remember one time leaving Troon in 80 knot winds wondering what the feck, but John still managed to catch a good trip that week.
 Because of the fish we were targeting we were a nomadic vessel and could find ourselves fishing from the bay of biscay up to the outer hebredies, so we could end up landing in some fine places, where the occasional partaking in a glass of beer or three would be quite welcome.
 I still wonder now whether i ended up with more severe hangovers on there or whilst i was in the submarine service in the navy.
 One thing i do know was that i didnt seem to learn from the pain.

-But back to the silver stream, i think i qualified for my class 2 after about seven months of collage which basically involved spending a week at collage on my trip of to do a nvq unit then making up a portfollio followed by an oral exam at the end.
+But back to the silver stream, i think i qualified for my class 2 after about seven months of schooling which basically involved spending a week at college on my trip of to do a nvq unit then making up a portfollio followed by an oral exam at the end.

 Another little problem that i had was that one of the crew had come to sea after quite a long hard drinking session and he was suffering pretty bad withdrawl symptons.
 The first i knew was when my friend Bob came up to the wheelhouse and said this crewman had locked himelf in the toilet and would not come out.
 I said to Bob break the door down so of he went with another crew broke the door down and this lad was sitting on the toilet knife in hand saying the chains the anchor chains cant you all hear them.
 With that Bob and another crew got the knife of him and got him to bed.
 Bob then came up to the wheelhouse and we got the ships captain medical book out, had a look at the symptoms of what we thought it was and sure enough it was a case of dt’s or delirium tremens which is basically alchohol withdrawal.
 We looked on further and found out that he may develop homocidal or suicidal tendencies if he is not given help so it was a case of haul up all the gear, make sure there were no knives lying around and steam the 180 mile back to Plymouth.
 I did try to get the lad up to the hospital when we arrived in port but all he was interested in was getting to the pub.
 Some off the crew seen him later and he was right as rain as soon as he got some booze inside him.
 That was the last we seen of him as he went back to grimsby the following morning.